A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Experimental Results and Discussion

+The results from Table~\ref{table:res_04} demonstrate that our proposed robust deep learning-based system achieves superior performance on the PU dataset using the PU-C2 splitting method.
+Specifically, it achieves the highest accuracies of 90.91\% and 91.41\% when employing PowerTransformer normalization combined with Euclidean and Cosine distance measurements, respectively.
+These findings underscore the effectiveness of our approach in leveraging advanced normalization techniques and distance measures to enhance classification accuracy on complex datasets such as PU.
+These results highlight that Euclidean and Cosine distance measurements significantly outperform traditional machine learning models (SVM, RF, kNN) in accurately classifying concatenated high-level features extracted from vibration data.
+This improvement signifies the robustness and scalability of our proposed deep learning-based system for motor bearing fault detection applications.

-The high performance on the PU dataset with the PC-C2 splitting method, compared to the low performance with the PC-C1 splitting method, can be explained by the fact that the PC-C2 splitting method uses only real data for both the training and evaluation processes.
-This also suggests potential applications in real-life scenarios when large amounts of authentic data are available.
+The high performance on the PU dataset with the PU-C2 splitting method, compared to the lower performance with the PU-C1 splitting method, is attributed to the use of only real-world data for both training and evaluation in PU-C2.
+In contrast, PU-C1 uses lab-created data for training and real-world data for validation.
+This indicates the potential applicability of our approach in real-life scenarios when large amounts of authentic data are available.